poteto/ember-workshop/readme.md

 #### Currying

-[Currying](https://en.wikipedia.org/wiki/Currying) is a concept in FP where you can make a function accept it arguments one at a time.
+[Currying](https://en.wikipedia.org/wiki/Currying) is a concept in FP where you can make a function accept its arguments one at a time.
 For example, if function `f` is ternary (arity of 3), and we make a new curried function `g`, the following are equivalent:

 ```js
 g(1)(2)(3);